PaulHaeberli/pi-eglonx/README.md

 Raspberry Pi EGL on X: Update 10 Apr 2013
 ----------------------------------------

 This is an update of eglonx for Raspberry pi.
-Fixing some crashes on start up and a pixel swapping error on the softwre conversion to 565 for drawing on to the X window.
+This fixes crashes on start up and a pixel swapping error on the software conversion to 565 for drawing on to the X window.
 Also added more complete handling of X window mouse and expose events.

 Fixed startup crash by replacing this: